Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators

 \section{Hagedorn wavepackets}

 Hagedorn wavepackets are a generalization of the product Hermite functions that allows for more flexibility.
 For instance, the variables of a Hagedorn wavepacket may depend on each other, unlike the Hermite functions where all variables are independent.
+We will base our treatment of Hagedorn wavepackets on~\cite{Hagedorn1,Hagedorn2}.
 Their construction depends on two parameters: two complex matrices \(Q,P\in\C^{d\times d}\) forming a \textit{Lagrangian frame}.
 A Lagrangian frame must satisfy several conditions.
 Namely, \(Q\) and \(P\) must be invertible, and satisfy

 Condition (\ref{Lagrange}) is equivalent to